Dinesh-singh-saini/Crime-Against-Women-Data-Visualization-using-Python/README.md

-├── main.py                                     # Main script to run the data analysis ├── NCRB women crime data (2001 - 2012).csv     # Dataset (place it in the same directory or update the path in the script) ├── README.md                                   # This file ├── LICENSE                                     # To ensure no one can copy the project (except for educational purpose) └── test.py                                     # For testing purposes
+├── main.py                                     # Main script to run the data analysis ├── NCRB women crime data (2001 - 2012).csv     # Dataset (place it in the same directory or update the path in the script) ├── README.md                                   # This file ├── LICENSE                                     # To ensure no one can copy the project (except for educational purposes) ├── Project structure.png                       # For a better understanding of the project structure and menus └── test.py                                     # For testing purposes
 ```